Iwang-cem/html/README.md

 Use these four files as your starting point:

 README.md: This is the file that you are reading now.
-You can change the text in this file to leave information to others about your website - or delete it. index.html: This is the default page for your space, where you write HTML, the standard markup language for creating web pages. styles.css: Use the CSS file to style your content and change the look of your space with beautiful colors, fonts and much more. scripts.js: Use this file to make your website dynamic and interactive with JavaScript.
+You can change the text in this file to leave information to others about your website - or delete it. index.html: This is the default page for your space, where you write HTML, the standard markup language for creating web pages styles.css: Use the CSS file to style your content and change the look of your space with beautiful colors, fonts and much more. scripts.js: Use this file to make your website dynamic and interactive with JavaScript.
 Note: The styles.css and scripts.js files link into the index.html file so that they are all connected.